Calciferol; Calcitrol; Cholecalciferol; Ergocalciferol

 Other Bone Disorders

 Vitamin D protects against rickets and osteomalacia, softening of the bones in adults.
-Seniors who live in northern areas and people who do not get direct sunlight for at least 45 minutes per week should make sure they get enough vitamin D through fortified milk and dairy products.
-Or they can take a vitamin D supplement or a multivitamin with vitamin D.
+Seniors who live in northern areas, and people who do not get direct sunlight for at least 45 minutes per week, should make sure they get enough vitamin D through fortified milk and dairy products.
+Alternatively, they can take a vitamin D supplement or a multivitamin with vitamin D.